 The Background explains the setting (context), the conflict (problem or problem of practice), the history and contributing factors, and the “opening scene.”
 The Background story can be told in a variety of ways, however, the elements must be there.
 Often, the Background is written by presenting the problem (conflict in the story) first, followed by the history, contributing factors, context (setting), and then the opening scene (current situation).
 In other cases, the context and the current situation is presented first, followed by the history and contributing factors, and ending with the problem statement.

-The Background heading appears in Chapter 1 of the thesis, dissertation, and capstone projects.
+The Background heading appears in Chapter 1 of the thesis or dissertation.
 The heading tells the beginning of the story including the setting, characters, rising tension, and conflict.
 The Background sets up the research story.
 Your writing should draw the reader into the story, and inspire the reader to join your research journey.

 A stand-alone literature review usually does not have a Background heading.
 Instead, the published research findings related to the history and contributing factors are presented within the literature review project.
 Often the background research is found at the beginning of a literature review as it sets up the research story told within this type of research project.